 - Add gelatin to a warm base (if added to a cold base, it may set too quickly and not disperse evenly - hence gelatin chunks)

-- The gelatin will set quickly, if it's set, just heat it up gently (it won't damage its ability to solidify)
+- The gelatin will set quickly; if it's set too early for you, just heat it up gently (it won't damage its ability to solidify)

 - It's best to add the gelatin as one of the very last steps in cooking